-Your body is intelligent — Give it some love.
+Your body is intelligent — Give it some love

 It is not uncommon for us women to not like ourselves.
-We are constantly judged on the way we look, our choices and pretty much everything we do.
-This, coupled with the judgement we inflict on ourselves — is catastrophic.
+We are constantly judged on the way we look, our choices, and pretty much everything we do.
+This, coupled with the judgment we inflict on ourselves — is catastrophic.
 We are always pushing ourselves to be some idea of ‘perfect’ and when we’re not, we hate ourselves for it.
 But have you ever stopped to think how much your body does for you?
 It is an intelligent collection of cells constantly working to keep you alive and fulfill your goals.
 It is your home, the one thing that is going to be with you for as long as you live.
 Take care of yourself.
-Eat foods that bring you joy, participate in some activity that you like and give your body some love.
+Eat foods that bring you joy, participate in some activity that you like, and give your body some love.

 I too struggled with loving my body for what it is.
 I hated it, I was unhappy and resentful because I didn’t look a certain way.
 But, what I realised is as much as it is freeing to not judge other people, it is immensely more liberating to not judge yourself.
 Because at any given point in time, you are doing the best you can!
 Remember this — always.
 And I quickly understood that even if I wanted to change (which is completely okay btw) I can only do it with love.
 Love changes your inside and by extension, your outside.
 Now, I completely accept myself for who I am and I work towards my goals (whatever they may be) with love, kindness and acceptance.

-Make mindful choices and learn from setbacks.
+Make mindful choices and learn from setbacks

 Today, I live consciously of all the choices I make and I take full responsibility for them.
 But there was a time when I didn’t live this way, I wish I knew better.
 Most of us, float by without thinking about the consequences our actions have on ourselves, on others and the planet.
 But we need to change that.
 When we are aware of the things we do and why do them, we are mindful.
 And mindfulness is the path of knowing, of empathizing.
 Primarily with yourself.
 So the next time you’re in a spot where you want to do something, stop to think why and fully understand it.
 Soak it all in!
 And then you can make an informed decision.
 One that you’re not going to judge yourself for!